SiliconLabs/wiseconnect/examples/snippets/ble/ble_heart_rate_profile/readme.md

     - Silicon Labs [BRD4180B](https://www.silabs.com/);
     - Host MCU Eval Kit.
 This example has been tested with:
       - Silicon Labs [WSTK + EFR32MG21](https://www.silabs.com/development-tools/wireless/efr32xg21-bluetooth-starter-kit)
-  - BLE Smart Phone with GATT client
+  - BLE Smartphone

 ### Software Requirements

 - Embedded Development Environment.

-- Download and install the Silicon Labs [EFR Connect App or other BLE Central/Peripheral app.](https://www.silabs.com/developers/efr-connect-mobile-app) in the android smart phones for testing BLE applications.
+- Download and install the Silicon Labs [Simplicity Connect App(formerly EFR Connect App) or other BLE Central/Peripheral app.](https://www.silabs.com/developers/simplicity-connect-mobile-app ) in the android smart phones for testing BLE applications.
 Users can also use their choice of BLE apps available in Android/iOS smart phones.

+> **Note:** The provided mobile screenshots are from the 2.5.2 version of the Simplicity Connect App(formerly EFR Connect App), it is recommended to use the latest version.

 ### Setup Diagram